taytwkim/hello-cpp/00/README.md

 If we want actual GCC’s `g++`, we can install GCC separately (via Homebrew), and then use a versioned command like `g++-15` (or whatever version we installed).

+When we run `clang++` or `g++`, the command acts as a driver that typically runs the whole pipeline in order.

+It preprocesses our source (#include, macros), compiles it, assembles it into an object file, and then links the object file with the required libraries to produce an executable.

+So the order is: preprocessor → compiler → assembler → linker.

 ## 2. Choosing a Language Standard

 The ISO committee releases new C++ standards on a roughly 3-year cycle (C++14, C++17, C++20, C++23).